Unlimited Holiday: The Ultimate Employee Benefit?

 Meanwhile, other potential drawbacks include:

 So, as an employee benefit, unlimited holiday can be a Highly Popular Reward but it’s perhaps not the ultimate perk that it sounds like.
 Whatever you decide, however, the advantages of having a robust employee recognition scheme are obvious.
-That’s why Hive360 supply an innovative employee app with our Payroll Solutions as standard, which you can Book a Trial of Here!
+That’s why HIVE360 supply an innovative employee app with our Payroll Solutions as standard, which you can book an exploratory meeting here!